baconapplications/pi-hole-utilities/README.md

 ## install_pi_hole_native_from_docker.sh

-Takes archive create from archive_pi_hole_docker.sh and copies to the correct directories.
+Takes archive created from archive_pi_hole_docker.sh and copies to the correct directories.
 I use this script to copy my docker config to a second Raspberry Pi to act as DNS 2.
-This script assumes you have create `/data` at root.
+This script assumes you have created `/data` at root.
 It will create an symlink for `/etc/pihole` to data.
 I do this to match my docker set up.

 ### Usage:

 `./install_pi_hole_native_from_docker.sh -i pi-hole-docker.tar.gz` : install from pi-hole-docker.tar.gz created by archive_pi_hole_docker.sh script

-## Current Base Pi Set Up
+## Current Base Pi Set Up Steps

+For reference, I use the following process to set up my PIs:

 * Create latest SSD using Raspberry Pi Lite (No Desktop)
 * Drop empty `ssh` file on SSD /boot partition (eg `touch ssh`)